godaddy/tartufo/README.md

                                   likelihood that a given string will be identified as suspicious.  [default: 75;
                                   0<=x<=100]
-  -b64, --b64-entropy-score TEXT  [DEPRECATED] Use `--entropy-sensitivity`.
-                                  Modify the base64 entropy score.
-If a value greater than the default (4.5 in a range of 0.0-6.0) is specified, tartufo lists higher
-                                  entropy base64 strings (longer or more
-                                  randomized strings.
-A lower value lists
-                                  lower entropy base64 strings (shorter or
-                                  less randomized strings).
-  -hex, --hex-entropy-score TEXT  [DEPRECATED] Use `--entropy-sensitivity`.
-                                  Modify the hexadecimal entropy score.
-If a value greater than the default (3.0 in a range of 0.0-4.0) is specified, tartufo
-                                  lists higher entropy hexadecimal strings
-                                  (longer or more randomized strings).
-A lower value lists lower entropy hexadecimal
-                                  strings (shorter or less randomized
-                                  strings).
   -V, --version                   Show the version and exit.
   -h, --help                      Show this message and exit.